 Walking Before a Meal

 Walking within a half hour or so of eating a meal decreases the amount of sugar and fats that accumulate in the blood after eating, especially when they originate from foods high in protein or carbohydrates.
 Physical activity also stimulates your metabolism, which burns energy and calories.

 Decrease in Appetite

-When you engage in any moderate to rigorous activity, appetite tends to immediately diminish due to elevation in body temperature.
+When you engage in any moderate to rigorous activity, your appetite tends to immediately diminish due to elevation in body temperature.
 When the body is warmer than normal, it concentrates on lowering that temperature to maintain homeostasis.
 Appetite and digestion temporarily are pushed aside until the body is no longer stressed by heat.

 Walking After a Meal

 However, brisk walking is not suggested after consuming a heavy meal because the body is trying to digest a large mass of food while vigorously walking at the same time.
 This causes the blood supply to overextend itself, which forces the heart to perform at twice its rate.
 Wait about 45 minutes to an hour to walk after big meals.

 Help for Insomnia

 People who have trouble falling asleep might benefit from taking a walk after the evening meal.
-This is because the chemicals needed to induce sleep are byproducts of metabolism activity, especially when sugar is burned for energy.
-So the more sugar utilized in performing physical activity, the more of these sleep chemicals are produced.
+This is because the chemicals needed to induce sleep are byproducts of metabolic activity, especially when sugar is burned for energy.
+So the more sugar utilized in performing physical activity, the more sleep chemicals are produced.

-- "Applied Physiology, Nutrition, and Metabolism"; Acute Effects Of Exercise Timing And Breakfast Meal Glycemic Index On Exercise-Induced Fat Oxidation
+- Applied Physiology, Nutrition, and Metabolism: Acute Effects of Exercise Timing and Breakfast Meal Glycemic Index On Exercise-Induced Fat Oxidation